 Decolonizing the North: Communal Norms and Public Memory in Transition (ongoing, Åke Wiberg)

 The project explores contemporary literary accounts of the colonization of Greenland and Sápmi, focusing on their renegotiations of public morality and memory.

 In my doctoral thesis, I examine five examples of collective identity formation within the EU in a contemporary historical and constitutive rhetorical perspective.

-Keywords: european union collective identity formation post-colonial theory rhetorical criticism rhetorical theory
+Keywords: postcolonial studies european union collective identity formation rhetorical criticism constitutive rhetoric identity politics public memory

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.